lmbcosta/SelfSizingCell/README.md

 # SelfSizingCell ▪️ 📐 🔳

-Enables collection view cells, dynamically, adjust their size based on their content
+Enables collection view cells adjusting dynamically their size based on their content

 ## Requirements
 * Xcode 11